algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/QA/test-plan.md

 **Note:**

-- Duration are calculated on working days.
+- Duration is calculated on working days.
 - Weekends are not included in the duration.
 - For tasks spanning multiple weeks, the duration reflects continuous work, considering full-time efforts.